yalvhe2009/obsidian-title-serial-number-plugin/README.md

 #### Day
 ```

-When I executed command `Set Serial Number For Title` in below article, I got this:
+When I executed command `Set Serial Number For Title` in above article, I got this:

 ```markdown
 ## 1 Hello